November 24

 Why It’s So Beneficial

 It makes sense, doesn’t it?
-If we have a machine that tells us what we need to do and what we don’t to prevent, improve, and treat our condition, that makes things easier for us as a patients.
+If we have a machine that tells us what we need to do and what we don’t to prevent, improve, and treat our condition, that makes things easier for us as patients.
 Not to mention it saves us a lot of time.

 Otherwise, this process can be very bothersome and time-consuming.
 This puts a toll on ophthalmologists who have to go through so many eye photos (there are more than enough of those with diabetes, after all).